D3SOX/arch-guide/docs/encryption/README.md

 grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=arch_grub --recheck --debug
 grub-mkconfig -o /boot/grub/grub.cfg
 ```

+When following the guide for a normal installation, you can go back to the [configure system page](/installation/configure-system.html) now.

 ## Additional resources
 For more information, you can visit the following pages: